intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 ---
 ## Model Save

 BigDL supports saving models to local file system, HDFS and AWS S3.
-After a model is created, you can use `save` on created model to save it.
+After a model is created, you can use `saveModule` (Scala) or 'saveModel' (python) on created model to save it.
 Below example shows how to save a model.

 **Scala example**
 ```scala